hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/pm-to-design-handoff-issue-.md

 about: Handoff from Product to Design to start UI/UX work.
 This will be a separate issue for design to track their work.
 title: 'Design: [Related User Story Title]'
-labels: 'Complexity: Missing, Feature: Missing, milestone: missing, Role: Design,
+labels: 'Complexity: Missing, Feature: Missing, Role: Design'
-  size: missing'
 assignees: ''

 ---